 - Faculty & Staff

-3. The self-design program serves as an entry point for students who want to design their own major or a safety net for those students who are in good standing with the university but not with their chosen major department.
-With as little as one semester remaining in their program, they can declare Self-Design as a major and graduate with a B.A., B.S., M.A. or M.S. in Interdisciplinary Studies.
+3. The self-design program serves as an entry point for students who want to design their own program or a safety net for those students who are in good standing with the university but not with their chosen major department.
+With as little as one semester remaining in their program, they can declare Self-Design and graduate with a B.A., B.S., M.A. or M.S. in Interdisciplinary Studies.
 This degree is, in essence, a general studies degree, meeting all SUNY and NYSED requirements for graduation.

 4. Undergraduate students can also declare Self-Design as a minor to complement their major program of study.